optionalg/howdoi-1/software/chrome/dod-certs.md

 * The p7b files can be removed now from the 'temp' location

 #### Make the CAC reader available
-* Run this command (using the libfile for whatever you've setup, this will be using coolkey in Debian), from $HOME
+* Run this command (using the libfile for whatever you've setup, this will be using coolkey in Debian, opensc in Arch), from $HOME
 ```
+cd $HOME
+# use libcoolkeypk11.so for Debian
-modutil -dbdir sql:.pki/nssdb/ -add "CAC Module" -libfile /usr/lib/pkcs11/libcoolkeypk11.so
+modutil -dbdir sql:.pki/nssdb/ -add "CAC Module" -libfile /usr/lib/pkcs11/opensc-pkcs11.so
 ```

 * Verify the CAC is loaded